 Auditions and small parts followed.
-Michael's first role was an unpaid appearance in a Tim Hortons commercial, which eventually led to a Pillsbury commercial with his first speaking role, where he poked the Pillsbury Doughboy.
-His career started when he was cast in a Canadian television series I Was a Sixth Grade Alien in 1999.
-In 2002, he was cast in Confessions of a Dangerous Mind, and also lent his voice to The Berenstain Bears and cartoon Braceface.
+Michael's first role was an unpaid extra in a Tim Hortons commercial up in Canada.
+This role led to a speaking part in a Pillsbury commercial.
+Then, his career got a big boost when he was cast in a Canadian television series called I Was a Sixth Grade Alien, in 1999.
+In 2002, he was cast in the film Confessions of a Dangerous Mind, and also lent his voice to The Bernstein Bears and the cartoon Braceface.

 Shortly after that, Michael's major breakthrough came in the form of the role of George Michael Bluth on the award-winning television series Arrested Development.
 In 2005 he won his first award, for Best Actor at the San Gio Festival in Verona, Italy, for the short film Darling Darling.
 In 2006, he guest starred in an episode of Veronica Mars, and the Adult Swim series Tim and Eric Awesome Show, Great Job!
 In 2007, Michael along with best friend Clark Duke wrote and starred in a webshow, which later signed a deal with CBS as a short comedy show, Clark and Michael.
 In August of 2007, Cera starred in Superbad with Jonah Hill, a film written by Seth Rogen and Evan Goldberg.
 He hosted Saturday Night Live on strike, a live version of SNL while the writers were on strike.
-Also in 2007, Cera had another big break with his role in the film Juno.
-For both his films that year, Cerawon the Breakthrough Artist in the Austin Film Critics Association Awards.
+Also in 2007, Cera had released the critically acclaimed film Juno.
+For both his films that year, Cera won the Breakthrough Artist in the Austin Film Critics Association Awards.
 He then starred in the independent film Paper Heart in 2009, and Year One alongside Jack Black later that year.
 The same year he appeared in McSweeney's Quarterly and Youth in Revolt.
 Michael continued to appear in a number of popular movies, throughout the next decade, mixing leading roles like the title part in Scott Pilgrim vs The World and strange, off-beat cameo roles like the ones he has in the film Entertainment and David Lynch's Twin Peaks: The Return.